keithbuhler/keithbuhler.github.io/index.md

 I'm also writing my [dissertation](/research) on virtue ethics.
 I also puzzle my way through problems in [metaphysics, philosophy of mind, ancient philosophy, and philosophy of religion.](https://uky.academia.edu/KeithBuhler)

-For fun, I [write some other things too](/fun/).
-My favorite pet project is [to help people read more books.](http://www.readingintentionally.com) Feel free to look around or send me a note.
+For fun, I [write some other things too](/fun/), like my [Intentional Reading Project](http://www.readingintentionally.com) to help people read more books.
+Feel free to look around or send me a note.
 Thanks.